Our principles are based on the eternal Indian teachings as below:

 Om peace, peace, peace!
 (Om, Shanthih!
 Shanthih!
 Shanthihi!)

-iii) Provide relief to persons from suffering, destitution and illness due to disability, old-age, injury or accident and death of a family member (s)
+- Provide relief to persons from suffering, destitution and illness due to disability, old-age, injury or accident and death of a family member (s)

-v) Conducting such other activities that are consistent with the objectives of SEWA, which are deemed to be beneficial to the local, state and national community and are approved by the Management Committee.
+- As a part of the larger fabric of Australian Community and society in general, Sewa will conduct other activities that are consistent with the objectives of SEWA, which are deemed to be beneficial to the local, state and national community and are approved by the Management Committee.

 All activities will be carried out to all irrespective of race, nationality, religion, or sex.

-“Dharma in Sanskrit is a multi-faceted concept and is usually not translatable but the closest English meanings is akin to “the law or righteous practices which sustains the universe”
+in Sanskrit is a multi-faceted concept and is usually not translatable but the closest English meanings is akin to “the law or righteous practices which sustains the universe”